-La Rambla is a tree lined street in the central of Barcelona, and is extremely popular with tourists.
+La Rambla is a tree-lined street in the center of Barcelona, and is extremely popular with tourists.
 Barcelona is the closest airport to this popular tourist destination.
-So once you have checked into your favourite hotel, you may wish to take a stroll along this famous street.
+So once you have checked into your favorite hotel, you may wish to take a stroll along this famous street.

 La Rambla actually is a series of shorter streets like Rambla de Canaletes (houses Font de Canaletes fountain), Rambla dels Estudis (houses the Church of Bethlehem), Rambla de Sant Josep (flower market), Rambla dels Caputxins (houses the Liceu opera-house), Rambla de Santa Mònica (arts center).
 So while you stroll on this street exploring its beauty and magic, there are a few places you should visit.

 1) Miró Mural- If you are an art lover, then do not miss the Joan Miró’s circular tile work, which was crafted by the artist himself and if you look closely enough, you will get to see his signature on the tiles.
 Look near Liceu Metro and Liceu Theater and you will find that this city has a lot to thank the artists Gaudí and Miró who have created a part of Las Ramblas.

 2) Museu de l’Erotica- The entrance fee to this unique kind of museum is seven euros, and it is a good fun for adults looking for a little naughty afternoon.
 There are raunchy mannequins showing the different sex positions, old pornography videos playing in the background, stripper Barbies and many such things which might hold your interest for a while.

 3) Human Statues- This street is filled with human statues which often look like a real statue.
 These girls and boys will entertain you often with their tricks and you cannot pass on without admiring their costumes and make-up.
 They take the get up of famous celebrities and entertain the tourists and kids a lot.